Hallako/Car-Repair-Shop-angular/README.md

 node 6 or higher required.
 Also angular cli is needed.
-Make sure you have Angular@cli version 1.0.2 installed in angular-src, check with ng -v.
+Make sure you have @Angular/cli version 1.0.2 installed in angular-src folder, check with ng -v.